-Applications for LE Mongolia are officially closed until further notice.
+Applications for LE Mongolia PY21 are now OPEN!

 THE IDEAL VOLUNTEER

 Volunteers are encouraged to see all that the city has to offer and to spend time with host families.
-All volunteers will be living in close proximity to each other within the Capital and are encouraged to work together.
+All volunteers will be living in close proximity to each other within Darkhan City and are encouraged to work together.
 It is also a great idea go on the excursions your host family may take you on and to explore the city with host siblings.

 LE volunteers will teach at the School of Technology in Darkhan City.
 The School of Technology is a public school, a branch of the Mongolian University of Science and Technology (est 1991), wherein 120 students in 8th-12th grade study mostly on STEM, and 1,000 students total are at the university and high school combined.